19norayr2001/Basic/README.md

 ### Linked list

-Linked list container in this library is `not template` like the others and is not providing API for read operations from list (in other words this implementation is useless for any purposes but educational)
+Linked list container in this library is `not template` unlike the others and is not providing API for read operations from list (in other words this implementation is useless for any purposes but educational)

 Provides